Britain launches home loan guarantee plan as property prices climb

 Now, a deposit of 5 percent, could suffice on any property worth up to 600,000 pounds ($965,000).

-Participating banks won't have to set aside capital to cover the state-backed portion of mortgages they offer as part of the programme, the Bank of England said.
+Participating banks won't have to set aside capital to cover the state-backed portion of mortgages they offer as part of the program, the Bank of England said.

 In exchange for the guarantee, the government will charge a fee of up to 0.9 percent of the loan's value.
 This is designed to cover any losses to the taxpayer, if borrowers default, and to comply with European Union state aid rules.